High productivity is one of the most important aspects of any business.

 You may spend a lot of time building customer loyalty, but how often do you think about employee loyalty?

 On the business side, retaining employees is excellent for productivity.
 New employees take time to train and orient, and they take time to settle into their new roles.
-This can amount to at least week and usually months of very low productivity, even from hard workers and quick learners.
+This can amount to at least a week and usually months of very low productivity, even from hard workers and quick learners.

 It’s better, then, to retain employees who are already operating at peak efficiency.
 This can boost your overall productivity and keep your business out of a slump.